 - 85 grams xylitol-sweetened chocolate chips (I used Little Zebra block of chocolate)*

 - Preheat oven to 190C (350F) and line a bread loaf tin or small baking dish with baking paper.

 - Mix all ingredients well in a bowl until you get a cookie dough like consistency.
 If it's too dry, add a couple of tablespoons more of water.

 - Spread the batter evenly inside the lined baking tin and bake for 15-20 minutes.

 - Let it completely cool before cutting and serving.

-* Here in Australia it’s hard to come by almond flour, so just used a blanched almond meal.
-Works just as well.
+* Here in Australia it's hard to come by almond flour, so just used a blanched almond meal.
+It works just as well.

-**** If you can find plain xylitol sweetened chocolate chips, then great.
-I couldn’t so I used a chocolate block and chopped it up into small pieces.
-If you don’t want to use a xylitol sweetened one, just use dark vegan chocolate chips instead.
+* If you can find plain xylitol-sweetened chocolate chips, then great.
+I couldn't so I used a chocolate block and chopped it up into small pieces.
+If you don't want to use xylitol-sweetened one, use dark vegan chocolate chips instead.